Shark Pet Plus Review

 Suction

-The overall Pet Plus suction power was near the bottom of all the vacuums we tested.
-We tested its suction at the cleaner head at just 75 pascals.
+The overall Pet Plus suction power was near the bottom of all the vacuums we have ever tested.
+I tested its suction at the cleaner head at just 75 pascals.
 This is remarkably low.
-The fact that this vacuum could perform in our difficult tests so well means the cleaner head designers at Shark should get a raise.
-Seriously, we're impressed by what Shark was able to accomplish with so little suck.
+The fact that this vacuum could perform well in our difficult tests so well means the cleaner head designers at Shark should get a raise.
+Seriously, we're impressed by what Shark was able to accomplish with so little suction power.
 Kudos.

-Of course, the lower suction does make the vacuum very easy to push around, which makes it easier to use for kids or aging adults with less arm and shoulder strength.
+Of course, the lower suction makes the vacuum very easy to push around, making it easier for kids or aging adults with less arm and shoulder strength.

 Ease of Use